Karlsruhe, Badische Landesbibliothek, Cod. Bruchsal 1

 Request Info

-Preserved in the Badische Landesbibliothek in Karlsruhe, the Speyer Pericopes is an outstanding example of German Romanesque Illumination.
-The book retains the original treasure binding made of gilded silver, with jewels and gems from the Late Antique period.
+The Speyer Pericopes, currently housed in the Badische Landesbibliothek in Karlsruhe, represents an exemplary achievement in German Gothic illumination.
+This remarkable manuscript retains its original treasure binding of gilded silver, adorned with jewels and gems dating back to the Late Antique period, making it an exceptional artifact of medieval craftsmanship.

 Request Info / Price